1. The Disease Definition

 Cadmium poisoning is reportable if:

-· Blood cadmium values are equal to or greater than 5 micrograms per liter.
+· Blood cadmium values are equal to or greater than the equivalent of 5 micrograms per liter (µg/l or mcg/l).

-· Urine cadmium values are equal to or greater than 10 micrograms per liter.
+· Urine cadmium values are equal to or greater than the equivalent of 10 micrograms per liter (µg/l or mcg/l).

 Cadmium poisoning must be reported to the Iowa Department of Public Health by the physician or other health practitioner attending the patient and by laboratories performing tests identifying the disease.
-Cadmium poisonings must be reported within a week to the Iowa Department of Public Health Division of Environmental Health by the physician or health practitioner attending any person having a reportable disease and by laboratories performing tests identifying reportable diseases.
+Cadmium poisonings must be reported within a week to the Iowa Department of Public Health by the physician or health practitioner attending any person having a reportable disease and by laboratories performing tests identifying reportable diseases.
 Reporting can be through the Iowa Disease Surveillance System (IDSS), phone, fax, or mail.
 The preferred reporting method is through IDSS.
-To report via fax or mail, please use the Arsenic Case Report Form available in the Epi Manual and online at www.idph.state.ia.us/eh/reportable_diseases.asp
+To report via phone, fax or mail, please use the contact information and the Cadmium Case Report Form available in the Epi Manual and online at www.idph.state.ia.us/eh/reportable_diseases.asp.